 Read by someone else

-All of this is going to help you produce much better work.
 You do not have to apply everything they suggest, but you might find something worth changing for the better.

 Use online proofreading tools

 You can’t afford professional proofreading, but you can get help.